smaurice101/readthedocs/docs/source/solutions.rst

        See :ref:`REST API Reference Architecture` with integration with GenAI

        for real-time AI analysis of TML output data.
+   * - :ref:`Solution Template: solution_template_processing_ai_dag.py`

+       This solution template will read a local file from the file system

+       and stream it to the TML solution for processing, with integration

+       with GenAI for further processing.
+   * - :ref:`Solution Template: solution_template_processing_dag_grpc.py`

+       This solution template will process data ingested using gRPC.
+   * - :ref:`Solution Template: solution_template_processing_dag_mqtt.py`

+       This solution template will process data using MQTT protocol.
+   * - :ref:`Solution Template: solution_template_processing_dag_restapi.py`

+       This solution template will process data using the REST API.

 Solution Template: solution_template_processing_ai_dag_grpc.py
 -----------------------------------------------------